wplim94/patient-monitoring-with-grpcweb/README.md

 ## How to Run the Server

-Make sure you have node and npm install.
+Make sure you have node and npm installed.

 1. cd to /patient-monitoring-tool folder
 ```